 - Efrén dividido (coming July 2023)—A Spanish translation of Efren Divided by Ernesto Cisneros.

-- Noche antigua (coming spring 2023)—the Spanish-language version of Ancient Night, illustrated and with a story by David Álvarez.
+- Noche antigua (coming March 2023)—the Spanish-language version of Ancient Night, illustrated and with a story by David Álvarez.

 - Le dicen Fregona (January 2023)—the Spanish version of my book They Call Her Fregona.

 - La víspera del Orgullo (May 2022)—A Spanish translation of ‘Twas the Night before Pride by Joanna McClintick.
 Illustrated by Juana Medina.

 - El Parlamento de Lechuzas (October 2021)—the Spanish version of my graphic novel The Witch Owl Parliament

 - El ascenso del rey enano (September 2021)—the Spanish version of my graphic novel Rise of the Halfling King.
 New York Public Library Best Books of 2021.